 Dusk is the best time to do Bourbon, when it’s not too tame and it’s not too rowdy.
 Sure, Bourbon Street is gaudy, loud, and sometimes even gross.
 But before the sleaziness gets serious and the obnoxiousness sets in, when music pours out the doors and dancers and barmen hawk their wares, it’s also seductive and exhilarating.
 Everyone has to do it once; some do it often.
 Have a pre-dinner cocktail at Galatoire’s 33, the new classic on the street, or a legendary Hurricane on the always-lively patio at Pat O’Brien’s.

 Food is an intensely important part of your time in New Orleans, and you must dine well, several times daily.
-For your iconic French Quarter dinner, try Bayona, Chef Susan Spicer’s iconic modern eatery, deservedly so.
+For your iconic French Quarter dinner, hit Brennan's, whichis named for the famed first family of New Orleans restaurants and lives up to the mantle.

 Hour 9: Let the Good Times Roll

 Nightlife is essential to your day.
 Do not miss Preservation Hall—it’s affordable, and it’s the real, traditional jazz McCoy.
 Late-night munchies?
 Head for Felix’s Restaurant & Oyster Bar for a dozen raw.
 Still going?
-Slink into swanky Irvin Mayfield’s Jazz Playhouse, where the city’s finest jazzmen and -women play and burlesque performers take the late night stage.
+Slink into the swanky Jazz Playhouse, where the city’s finest jazzmen and -women play and burlesque performers take the late-night stage.
 When you finally must, collapse in your bed.
 If you’re exhausted, full, smiling, and anticipating tomorrow, your day has been a success.

 BEYOND THE QUARTER IN 1 DAY